-The directors declare that:
+The directors of the company declare that:

 - 1. there are reasonable grounds to believe that the registered entity is able to pay all of its debts, as and when they become due and payable; and - 2. the financial statements and notes satisfy the requirements of the Australian Charities and Not-forprofits Commission Act 2012.